mattermost/docs/source/administration/prev-config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **True**: Show full name of all users.

 **False**: hide full name of users from other users including Team Admins.
 This is designed for managing teams where users choose to keep their contact information private.
-System Administrators will still be able to see full names in the UI.
+System Admins will still be able to see full names in the UI.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ShowFullName": true`` with options ``true`` and ``false``.                                                              |